rattananen/webdriver/README.md

 ```
 📙 Reason why we send pause action before Alt key down is we want key down and mousedown dispatch in same tick.
 [More info](https://www.w3.org/TR/webdriver/#example-11).

-## Todos

-Some ideas will implement in future.

-- Add input soruce builder for create variant input actions.
-- Improve Rattananen\Webdriver\Entity\PrintProperties make easier define page ranges.
-- Improve Capability for local end.
-I felt there is something could improve here.
-- Create separate API for implement more complex logic e.g. switch window, current API is design follow endpoints that Ok but still need more work to switch window.
-- Add Firefox, Edge driver.
-I want to add Safari as well but I can't install it.

 ## Contributing

 See [CONTRIBUTING.md](.github/CONTRIBUTING.md).